 To the disappointment of all the (het) ladies, I’m sure.

 Today, a Google Image search for leotard returns all ladies.
 Mostly girls, in fact.
-Not a guy in the bunch:Lisa Wade, PhD is a professor at Occidental College.
-She is the author of American Hookup, a book about college sexual culture, and a textbook about gender.
+Not a guy in the bunch:Lisa Wade, PhD is a Visiting Scholar at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming Introduction to Sociology text.
 You can follow her on Twitter, Facebook, and Instagram.